 Treatment and management

 At present, there is no cure for DLB, but symptoms can often be alleviated with medications used for either Alzheimer’s or Parkinson’s.
 The medicine prescribed will depend on a person’s symptoms; the effects must be closely monitored by an experienced doctor, as some can cause unwanted side effects and confusion.
-Antipsychotic drugs, for example haloperidol, should not be given to people with DLB as they can be extremely harmful.
+Standard antipsychotic drugs, for example haloperidol, should not be given to people with DLB as they can be extremely harmful.
 Novel (new) antipsychotics such as quetiapine are sometimes used after careful consideration of their risks and benefits.
 Benefits include reduction in hallucinations and psychosis whilst risks include stroke, drowsiness, fainting and reduced mobility.